My Happy Ending (song)

 "My Happy Ending" is a song by Canadian singer-songwriter Avril Lavigne, written by herself and Butch Walker for her second studio album, Under My Skin (2004).
 Structurally, the song is written in 4/4 style and has a repeated hook in both the chorus and in the intro and outro.

 Lavigne wanted "My Happy Ending" to be released as the album's lead single, but the label went with Don't Tell Me instead.
 It was then released as the second single in June 2004, becoming a top-five hit in Canada, the Czech Republic, and the United Kingdom while reaching the top 10 in seven other countries, including the United States, where it outperformed its predecessor by peaking at number nine for four weeks.
 The Recording Industry Association of America (RIAA) certified the single gold in November 2004.

 Composition

-"My Happy Ending" is a post-grunge, alternative rock and power pop song with grunge influences.
+"My Happy Ending" is a post-grunge, alternative rock, power pop, emo-pop, and grunge song.